YuvalUner/pd-explain-docs/docs/source/llm-integrations.rst

         "Explore the effect that education and occupation have on one's capital-loss and capital-gain" )

+Please see our `demo notebook <https://github.com/analysis-bots/pd-explain/blob/main/Examples/Notebooks/LLM%20Automated%20Exploration%20Demo.ipynb>`_ for examples of the output of the automated data exploration functionality's output.
 Saving and Loading Exploration Results
 ************************************************
 You can save the results of the automated data exploration to a file, and load it later to continue exploring or to visualize the results.